fkhafizov/study_abroad/spain_prompt.md

 2026.03.31

-I’m looking for summer study programs in Spain for my daughter.
+I’m looking for summer study programs in FRANCE for my daughter.
 She is
 - a third-year undergraduate student in accounting at a U.S. college,
 - a U.S. citizen, and
-- an English speaker who would also like to improve her Spanish.
+- an English speaker who would also like to improve her FRENCH.

 She wants to spend 1 to 3 months in Spain this summer taking classes.
 Please recommend programs that are a strong match for her profile.